flagfox/.github/profile/README.md

 We've gone through all the little awkward and painful moments that can crop up naturally in a product development cycle.
 You know, the ones:
 - Charlie, the engineer, has smashed it.
 All their code is complete, perfect and ready for merging.
-- But Charlie has to wait until when Jonathan, the marketer, is ready to release the feature to users.
+- But Charlie has to wait until Jonathan, the marketer, is ready to release the feature to users.
-- While waiting, other pull requests cause merge conflicts, triggering new code reviews and testing, which just busts Charlie's bubble.
+- While waiting, other pull requests cause merge conflicts, triggering new code reviews and testing, which bursts Charlie's bubble.
 - But Jonathan is now ready to go and has to wait on Charlie to finish up, so Jonathan delays the launch and creates a new plan.
 - Now Charlie is ready, but Jonathan's timing doesn't match, so we are back with Charlie waiting and accumulating merge knock-ons.

 Booooo.. hisssssss....
 This sucks!

-## Well what the _fox_ are you going to do about it?!!
+## Well, what the _fox_ are you going to do about it?!!

 We are fully embracing the power of feature flagging as a potential red pill to help solve the headache of multi-feature-branch development.
 We are building off the learnings gained from Peter's [open-source feature flag package](https://github.com/ylsideas/feature-flags) and wrapping it in a powerful dashboard which you can install into Laravel your projects.

-And, we love Laravel.
-It’s easy to use, well documented and empowers you to just get on with building cool stuff.
-The community around Laravel is wonderfully welcoming, supportive and down to earth.
-So you better believe we are chucking loads of effort to keep inline with that vision that brings you instant value.
+And we love Laravel.
+It's easy to use, well documented and empowers you to just get on with building cool stuff.
+The community around Laravel is wonderfully welcoming, supportive and down-to-earth.
+So you better believe we are chucking loads of effort to keep in line with that vision that brings you instant value.

 We wrote up something much more comprehensive about the [features we are going to offer](https://flagfox.dev/#features) on our website, so clicky click over there.
-Spolier alert: Customer segmentation, scheduling and gradual launch rollout, intuitive user experience... and more.
+Spoiler alert: Customer segmentation, scheduling and gradual launch rollout, intuitive user experience and more.

 ## Fantastic!!
 So how the _fox_ do I learn more?

-Check out our [website](https://www.flagfox.dev) which goes into a little more detail about the benefits and theory.
+Check out our [website](https://www.flagfox.dev), which goes into a little more detail about the benefits and theory.
 Then [join our waitlist](https://www.flagfox.dev#waitlist) to keep up to date with all our progress.
 We are attempting to build in the open, so give us a follow on the Twitters, [@SlyFireFox](https://twitter.com/SlyFireFox) and [@Carolinepixels](https://twitter.com/Carolinepixels) to read about the daily grind.